 Challenges also arise when laboratories rely on multiple, discrete, monitoring devices and platforms to obtain a complete understanding of the cleanroom environment.
 Not only might these devices be “speaking different languages” (making it difficult to evaluate multiple parameters concurrently) but manually compiling data from different platforms is time-consuming, costly, and prone to error.
 On top of that, most laboratories simply lack the human resources and expertise required to perform detailed analyses.

-The most effective and affordable means of cleanroom monitoring comes down to software, hardware, and a service.
+The most effective and affordable means of cleanroom environmental monitoring comes down to software, hardware, and a service.
 And that’s where XiltriX comes in.

 The Solution for Proactive Laboratory Cleanroom Monitoring